 Special Collections at CU-Boulder houses rare books, artwork, and primary source materials for undergraduate and graduate research.
 With an active instruction program we are dedicated to enhancing the student experience by collaborating with instructors from the university and community to incorporate rare materials into their courses.
 These sessions are designed to provide context and increase engagement with the course through the opportunity to read and study primary and historical materials.
 The general rare book collection is strongest in Western literature while the special subject collections allow us to welcome classes and researchers involved in both the humanities and the sciences.
 Students are encouraged to return to the reading room to use our materials in their coursework.

-Patrons are welcomed to the reading room Monday through Friday by advance appointment, and during the Thursday and Friday walk-in hours from 1 to 5 pm.
+Patrons are welcomed to the reading room Monday through Friday, 10 am to 4 pm.
 Email email@example.com or call 303-492-6144 to schedule an appointment.
 Materials may need to be paged from our off-site storage facility through an advance request in Chinook.

 Gifts & Donations